Jarlei3m/nlw-ecoleta/README.md

 ## 💻 Project

 - A weeklong rocketseat bootcamp project.
-Main technologies: html, css,javascript, sqlite3 and nunjucks;
+Main technologies: html, css, javascript, sqlite3 and nunjucks;

 - A simple website to register a point for selective collection of recyclable waste;